Categories: Tooth Extraction

-A might be necessary for multiple instances.
+A tooth extraction might be necessary for multiple instances.
 The tooth comes out of the patient’s mouth because of an infection or other reasons.
 A dentist tries to keep the teeth intact as long as possible, but not every tooth can be saved.
 Keep reading to learn more about why you might need an extraction.

 Why is tooth extraction necessary?